corgibytes/styleguide/content-style-guide/resources/03-integration-description-template.html.md

 ### Summary/tagline

-A brief explanation of what the integration does and/or how it can help MailChimp customers.
+A brief explanation of what the integration does and/or how it can help Corgibytes customers.

 ### Introduction